ihatesudo/stoplight.io/netlify/blog-posts/what-is-api-testing.md

     And the JSON response at "created_at" should be a string
 ```

 This can be rather frustrating to write out, but there's no need to do it.
-Producers with OpenAPI or JSON Schema can use those API descriptions to provide contract testing!
-Maybe you only created API descriptions so that you'd have documentation, or maybe it was to generate SDKs, or maybe it was to provide client-side and server-side validation which works from the same set of rules to avoid repetition.
+Providers following the [API Design-first Workflow](https://stoplight.io/api-design-guide/basics/) use an API Description Format like OpenAPI, which is all about creating  API descriptions as an early artifact around which a team can refine an API.
+That same document is perfect for contract testing!

-Whatever the reason, anyone with API descriptions can have contract testing almost for free.
-Instead of writing all the properties, data formats, validations, etc again into a test suite, you can just take the JSON Schema and assert it against the API response:
+Instead of writing all the properties, data formats, validations, etc. again into a test suite, you can just take the schemas and assert that the response matches it.

 ```rb
 # specs/test_helper.rb